How to Prepare Your Home for Pest Control

 Post-Treatment: What NOT to Do

 The 48-72 hours after treatment are critical.
-These common mistakes can undo professional treatment:
+These steps ensure the effectiveness of the treatment:

 Costly Preparation Mistakes to Avoid